MikaelWe/Hydrological_model/README.md

 # Hydrological_model
 GR4J hydrological model

 GR4J is a rainfall-runoff model.
 This code allows to calculate discharge from rainfall and evapotranspiration data.
-The model is calibrated with the nelder mead method and using the Kling-Gupta Efficiency criteria.
+The model is calibrated with an optimization algorithm (with the nelder mead method) and using the Kling-Gupta Efficiency criteria.
 Then, the model is validated with a split_sample test.
 Finally, it is possible to run a monte carlo simulation to create uncertainty in the parameters of the model.

 References